 Rectal Bleeding

 Rectal bleeding is the presence of blood with a bowel movement, either on the toilet tissue or in the toilet bowl.
-This is a common problem that may be minor or life threatening.
-It is a sign that something is wrong.
+This is a common problem that may be minor or life threatening, and you should discuss it with your doctor.

 Causes

-- Hemorrhoids – These are dilated blood vessels or veins in the anal or rectal area.
+• Hemorrhoids – These are dilated blood vessels or veins in the anal or rectal area.
 They can occur either internally or externally.
-Or they may be on the inside where they are usually painless.
+Internal hemorrhoids are usually painless.
 They develop quite commonly with chronic constipation and especially with pregnancy.

-- Diverticulosis – Diverticula are pockets or sacs that project from the bowel wall.
+• Diverticulosis – Diverticula are pockets or sacs that project from the bowel wall.
 Occasionally they can bleed.
 They usually produce a lot of blood, and it comes all at one time.
 It normally does not persist in small amounts with bowel movements over days or weeks.
-Serious, persistent diverticular bleeding usually requires hospitalization and, at times, surgery.
+Serious, persistent diverticular bleeding usually requires hospitalization.

-- Polyps and Cancer – Of course, the greatest concern about rectal bleeding is cancer.
+• Polyps and Cancer – Of course, the greatest concern about rectal bleeding is cancer.
 Polyps are benign growths in the colon.
 When polyps reach a large size, they can bleed.
-Certain types of polyps turn into cancer.
-Colon cancer is usually curable when discovered early.
-It most often occurs in people over the age of 50, but it is not unheard of in younger individuals.
-Colon cancer is such a common cancer, it is always considered as a possible cause of rectal bleeding.
+Certain types of polyps can turn into cancer.
+Colon cancer can be curable if discovered early.
+It most often occurs in people over the age of 50, but it is becoming more common among younger individuals.

 Diagnosis

-- Barium Enema X-ray – This is a complementary exam that uses liquid barium inserted by enema into the rectum.
+• Barium Enema X-ray – This is an exam that uses liquid barium inserted by enema into the rectum.
 X-rays highlight abnormal shadows, such as tumors, diverticuli and colitis.
 By itself, however, it does not identify an actual bleeding point.